daniellampe/getdata/README.md

 `final.txt` - tidy data set created by the R script

+# Data

+Data used in this project was downloaded from the following link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 # Script

 `run_analysis.r` R script file can be run in Rstudio